fossasia/visdom/README.md

 Pressing the folder icon opens a dialog that allows you to fork or force save the current environment, or delete any of your existing environments.
 Use of this feature is fully described in the **State** section.

 >**Env Files:**
->Your envs are loaded at initialization of the server, by default from `$HOME/.visdom/`.
+>Your envs are loaded upon request by the user, by default from `$HOME/.visdom/`.
 Custom paths can be passed as a cmd-line argument.
 Envs are removed by using the delete button or by deleting the corresponding `.json` file from the env dir.
+In case you want the server to pre-load all files into cache, use the flag `-eager_data_loading`.

 ### State
 Once you've created a few visualizations, state is maintained.
 The server automatically caches your visualizations -- if you reload the page, your visualizations reappear.